ShivamB25/SuperGZip/README.md

 Where current options are:

+- `-h` or `--help`: If this tag is present, the program will print the help message and exit.
+- `-k` or `--keep_original`: If this tag is present, the program will not attempt to remove the original file.
 - `-n <number>` or `--num_threads <number>`: The number of threads to split the workload across.
 It is the responsibility of the user to ensure that the number provided is reasonable. **Defaults to 1.**
-- `-k` or `--keep_original`: If this tag is present, the program will not attempt to remove the original file.
-- `-h` or `--help`: If this tag is present, the program will print the help message and exit.
+- `-v` or `--verbose`: If this tag is present, the program will print the name of each file as it is processed.
 ---

 ## Examples <a name = "examples"></a>